 Unlike other criminal cases, many DUI cases are very different.
-More often than not, the people I represent in need of a DWI in drunk driving arrests are people who have never dealt with the criminal justice system.
+More often than not, the people Attorney Bonanno represents with DUI charges and cases are people who have never dealt with the criminal justice system before.

 What does all this legalese mean?

-If you or a family member has been arrested or charged with drunk driving or any other criminal traffic violation, contact the Law Office of Salvatore Bonanno at 860-527-6500 to speak with an experienced Hartford County DUI defense lawyer.
+If you or a family member has been arrested or charged with drunk driving or any other criminal traffic violation, contact the Law Office of Salvatore Bonanno to speak with an experienced Hartford DUI defense lawyer.